-NIU UNDERGRADUATE APPLICATION FEE: There is a \$40 non-refundable Undergraduate application fee for students applying to NIU for the first time.
-If you are currently enrolled at NIU as a degree-seeking undergraduate student, you are not required to submit this payment.
+NIU UNDERGRADUATE AND STUDENT-AT-LARGE APPLICATION FEES: There is a \$40 non-refundable Undergraduate application fee for undergraduate students and a \$10 Student-at-Large application fee for graduate-level students applying to NIU for the first time.
+If you are currently enrolled at NIU as a degree-seeking student, you are not required to submit this payment.

-If you are applying to NIU for the first time you will be provided with a link in your acceptance packet that will guide you to the online NIU Undergraduate Application.
-In the online application you will be asked to pay the \$40 application fee by credit card or check.
+If you are applying to NIU for the first time you will be provided with a link on the Study Abroad Portal that will guide you to the online NIU Undergraduate Application or the Student-at-Large Application.
+During the online application process you will be asked to pay the application fee by credit card or check.

 FINANCIAL AID: As a participant in a study abroad program through NIU, you may be eligible for: Pell Grant, SEOG, Perkins Loan, PLUS Loan, Subsidized or unsubsidized Stafford Loan, or your privately awarded scholarship with consent of awarding organization.
 Information is also available in the Study Abroad Office regarding scholarships and grants.
 Tuitions waivers do not apply.
-Please contact the Study Abroad Office at (815) 753-0700 or niuabroad@niu.edu for more information.
+Please contact Tim Condon, Business Manager for International Affairs, at (815) 753-9530 or tcondon1@niu.edu for more information.